 Your mouth is scanned with a radiation-free laser, and in as little as two to three minutes, renders a digitally perfect, 3D impression of your teeth and soft tissue structures.
 Through digital software, you’ll then be able to follow the progress of the scans including a three-dimensional model of your teeth on our computer screen.
 Digital impressions can be used for any restorative treatment including crowns, veneers, inlays/onlays, bridges, implants, and orthodontic treatments, including Invisalign.

-At Molars Dental Clinic, we offer porcelain veneers restorations in a single visit.
+At Molars Dental Clinics, we offer porcelain veneers restorations in a single visit.
 Why go to the dentist a second time if you don’t have to?

 About Intra CAD CAM System